EarlGlynn/CharacterCount/README.md

  7  16  7 44 13 52 14  7 15 24  3   0  2  0   2  0  0
 ```

-A typical ASCII text file using hex 0A (LF) terminators, common with a Linux system.

 ### Command Line:  charcnt2